 Terms and Conditions

 These terms and conditions apply to all participants in the Challenge

 The Participant agrees to comply with and be bound by the AI Tracks at Sea Challenge Background and Rules (“the Rules”) as well as the Terms and Conditions contained herein.
 The Participant also agrees that the decisions of the Government, in connection with all matters relating to this Challenge are binding and final.

 This challenge is open to only students at accredited higher education institutions.
 The funds used for this challenge are provided by the Naval STEM Coordination Office, managed by the Office of Naval Research that would have normally would have supported summer internships, however due to COVID-19, the internships were curtailed this summer.
 This challenge promotes additional Navy engagement with academia.

-All Teams must have a Taxpayer Identification Number (TIN) or Employer Identification Number (EIN) in order to receive a prize.
+All Teams must have a TIN or EIN in order to receive a prize.
 Eligibility is subject to verification before any prize is awarded.

 Federal Government employees who are also active students are not eligible to participate in this challenge.

 Violation of the rules contained herein or intentional or consistent activity that undermines the spirit of the Challenge may result in disqualification.
 The Challenge is void wherever restricted or prohibited by law.